001AJD/api-mflix/readme.md

 # 🎬 api-mflix
-### The REST API built to expose mflix sample data provided by mongodb 🔥
+### The REST API built to expose mflix sample data provided by mongodb with Test cases🔥
 ## ⬇ Install Dependencies
 > **npm install**